 Gordon Noseworthy, Pittsfield's interim school superintendent, said he and other administrators visited city schools on Monday and found no obviously high rates of absenteeism.
 He'll be able to confirm Monday's attendance figures when they are finalized today.

 Noseworthy said school officials took a proactive approach to assure parents and students that city schools are safe and security procedures are in place and understood.
 The school system issued an automated phone call to alert parents to that on Saturday.

 Also, the weekend may have served to calm nerves, according to Noseworthy.

 Lee Public Schools had "pretty good" attendance on Monday, according to Superintendent Jason "Jake" McCandless.

 "Although, I could certainly understand if some were absent," he said.

 Friday's shootings didn't deter a Lee Elementary School student play that evening.
 School officials felt the show should go on.

 "The kids spent weeks rehearsing and a good number of the really young ones weren't fully aware of what happened," McCandless said.
-"We felt the kids needed to go on stage
+"We felt the kids needed to go on stage with their performance."

 "I visited all six schools," he said.
 "No principal mentioned anything about abnormal absenteeism.
 It appears it was the same as on the other days."